 Have you taken your Assessment Tests?

-If the answer is “NO”, you need to make an appointment with the Assessment Center.
+If the answer is “NO”, you need visit the Assessment Center.

 Why do I need to take assessment tests?